Frequently Asked Questions

 How do I save my Certificate?
 Convert it to PDF?
 Print it?

-2. Go to: Retrieve and Validate Certificates.
+2. Go to: Validate and View Certificates.
 Continue and login with the e-mail address and password you used when registering.
-Proceed until you are viewing your Certificate in your web browser.
-Note that you can e-mail your Certificate before you view it.
+Proceed until you view your Certificate in your web browser.
+Note that we do not provide a PDF version of your Certificate, but you can create it yourself by following these steps.

 I try to login with my e-mail address, but it won't accept my password.
 What can I do?